michaelbaly/algorithm/extra_hw2.md

 ```
 + running time:
 * 1. line - assignment of V takes O(|V|)
-* 2. since return a single maximal clique is required, so the recursive function will at most traverse all the edges with an arbitrary vertice, in other words, the first maximal clique will have this vertice contained, thus takes O(|E|) for this arbitrary vertice
+* 2. since return a single maximal clique is required, so the recursive function will at most traverse all the edges with an arbitrary vertices, in other words, the first maximal clique will have this vertices contained, thus takes O(|E|) for this arbitrary vertices
 * 3. then the total running time will be **O(|V|+|E|)**

 # problem3